Live Vertical Scaling

 .
 On Linux servers, it is possible to use ACPI (Advanced Configuration and Power Interface) events to signal to the system during live operation that new processor cores were added.
 This means that the system does not have to be rebooted—physically or virtually.

 Cutting costs with Live Vertical Scaling: pay-per-use

 Although high performance even during load peaks is indispensable, business owners still need to keep an eye on the costs.
-Our pricing system is just as flexible as our server resources: with Enterprise Cloud
+Our pricing system is just as flexible as our server resources: with Compute Engine

 , you only pay for the services that you actually use.
 That’s why there are no long-term contracts or prefab packages with capacities that exceed your actual requirements.
 Our IT resources are booked by the minute.
 For you, this means: the minute the load peak has passed and you reduce the capacities, you will no longer be paying for them.

 Managing your virtual data center does not require use of the Data Center Designers (DCD).
 Thanks to our Cloud-REST-API, you can access the entire configuration even without the graphical user interface.
 For instance, you can write scripts to automate your scaling, e.g. throttle the system performance at night to release unneeded capacities.
 An effective way to save money!
 In our DevOps community, you will find a large number of microservices that let you automate your infrastructure just the way you need it.